mercykilonzo/Group23/Question1/thought_process.md

 Item

 PROCESS
+Create a function that takes in an item
 Initialize a list to store items
 Insert item at the end of the list
 Check if list is empty.